mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 Emptiness.
 Yes.

-So the contents of emptiness is, well mainly, one is impermanence.
-Second is *interdependent co-origination*.
+So the contents of emptiness is, well mainly, one is *impermanence*.
+The second is *interdependent co-origination*.
 That is the contents of emptiness.

-So in order to be free from the black box, you have to learn at least two: impermanence, and also interdependent co-origination. *Interdependent co-origination* means a teaching of causation; how cause and effect operates in the human world.
+So in order to be free from “black box,” you have to learn at least two: impermanence, and also interdependent co-origination. *Interdependent co-origination* means a teaching of causation; how cause and effect operates in the human world.
 That point was explained yesterday a little bit.
 Is that alright?
 Do you remember?

 Okay.
-So, we have to learn, in order to be free from the black box, we have to know the impermanence and interdependent co-origination teaching of causation – how cause and effect work in human life with all sentient beings.
+So, in order to be free from the black box, we have to [learn] the impermanence and interdependent co-origination teaching of causation – how cause and effect work in human life with all sentient beings.

 And then, the vending machine works.
 How about the cause and effect of the vending machine operates – how?